 Synaptic

-Graphical package manager which makes it easy to installupgrade and uninstall packages even to novice.
+Graphical package manager which makes it easy to install, upgrade and uninstall packages even to novice.

 Tasksel